-Williams Hart is honored to announce its new campaign to protect the working conditions of Texas Farm Bureau insurance agents in the growing lawsuit known as English v.
+Williams Hart is honored to announce its campaign to protect the working conditions of Texas Farm Bureau insurance agents in the lawsuit known as English v.
 Texas Farm Bureau et al. The basis for the lawsuit is straightforward.
-The working conditions of these current and former agents entitle them to overtime pay for overtime worked under a federal law called the Fair Labor Standards Act.
+The current and former agents allege that their working conditions entitle them to overtime pay for overtime worked under a federal law called the Fair Labor Standards Act.

 What working conditions give rise to the suit?
-The Agents maintain that while they were promised that they would be their own bosses in charge of their own businesses, the reality is that Texas Farm Bureau controlled their work like a regular employee.
-Under the Fair Labor Standards Act, agents who are treated like employees have a federal right to receive overtime pay when they work more than 40 hours in a week.
-If are an agent in this situation, contact the Texas Farm Bureau unpaid overtime attorneys with Williams Hart to learn more about how you may be able to recover overtime pay you are owed.
+The Agents maintain that while they were promised that they would be their own bosses in charge of their own businesses, they allege that the Texas Farm Bureau controlled their work like a regular employee.
+Under the Fair Labor Standards Act, agents who are treated like employees may have a federal right to receive overtime pay when they work more than 40 hours in a week.
+If you are an agent in this situation, contact the Texas Farm Bureau unpaid overtime attorneys with Williams Hart to learn more about how you may be able to recover overtime pay you may be owed.
 Call (713) 230-2384 to set up your free consultation.

 If you are a Texas Farm Bureau agent and have experienced this kind of treatment by the company without receiving overtime pay, you may qualify to join the lawsuit.
-Agents are joining the Texas Farm Bureau lawsuit without fear because federal law prohibits employers like Texas Farm Bureau from retaliating against agents for making a claim.
-Texas Farm Bureau insurance agents have nothing to lose by joining the legal action and may recover lost overtime pay in the process.
+Under the FLSA, Texas Farm Bureau is prohibited from firing or retaliating against Agents who join.

-Joining an unpaid overtime lawsuit could potentially help you to win the fair compensation you deserve, and then some.
-The exact amount of damages you would be able to recover depends on how much overtime pay you’ve rightfully earned.
-If a federal court agrees that the Agents in the Texas Farm Bureau case are being treated as employees and are therefore entitled to overtime pay, anyone who joins the suit stands to earn a serious sum of money in back pay and penalties.
+Joining an unpaid overtime lawsuit could potentially help you to win the fair compensation you may deserve.
+The exact amount of damages you would be able to recover depends on how much overtime pay you’ve rightfully earned and whether you are exempt from the FLSA.
+If a federal court agrees that the Agents in the Texas Farm Bureau case are being treated as employees, are not exempt from the FLSA, and are therefore entitled to overtime pay, anyone who joins the suit may potentially receive a sum of money in back pay and penalties.

-The FLSA requires 1.5 times normal pay for any hours beyond 40 worked in a single week.
+For non-exempt employees, the FLSA requires 1.5 times normal pay for any hours beyond 40 worked in a single week.
 This means that if Texas Farm Bureau paid you at your normal rate for any hours beyond 40 in a single week, you could be entitled to an additional 50 percent of your normal rate for every hour of overtime you’ve worked for them.
-Additionally, in Texas, companies found to violate the FLSA in unpaid overtime cases are often forced to pay ‘liquidated damages’ equal to the amount of unpaid overtime as a penalty for their unfair treatment of workers.
-This means that, in effect, you could stand to win a total of twice the amount of overtime pay Texas Farm Bureau owes you.
+Additionally, you may be entitled to ‘liquidated damages’ equal to the amount of unpaid overtime as a penalty for their unfair treatment of workers.
+This means that, in effect, you could stand to win a total of twice the amount of overtime pay Texas Farm Bureau may owe you.

 Our nation’s labor laws are there to protect hard workers like you from unfair treatment by employers.
 An experienced overtime pay lawyer from Williams Hart can help you understand your rights as a worker.
 If you’re a former or current Texas Farm Bureau agent and you think you may also qualify for overtime pay, please fill out this form.
 We’ll tell you free of charge whether you can join the effort to get overtime pay you may be entitled to under federal law.